 With a new found love for snow and incredible scenery I knew I was on the hunt for more.
 Hey, us travellers are selfish.
 Once we see something amazing, we are forever on the hunt for something more.
 It is almost drug-like, don’t you think?
 And so I needed to know how to get to Antarctica.

 One weekend on the couch dreaming of my next travels I saw a segment on Getaway, an Australian travel show, which barely exists now.
 They went to Antarctica.
 They showed snow.
 They showed mountains.
 They showed glaciers bigger than Franz Josef and Fox Glacier in New Zealand.
 They showed wildlife.
 They explained the best time to visit Antarctica.
 They showed humans stepping foot onto the continent after they navigated their way to shore on zodiacs weaving their way between icebergs and ice.
 My addiction kicked in!
 Antarctica was bigger, better and colder and I knew I had to go.
-It was at this point Antarctica became the number one on my bucket list and the saving begun.
+It was at this point Antarctica became the number one on my bucket list destinations and the saving begun.
 Oh, and saving I did.